joeytwiddle/coffeescript-gotchas/README.md

     fs.readFile filename, (err,contents) ->
       console.log "Contents of #{filename} are:", contents

-In this case if you have used brackets for the call to `console` you would need an extra line at the end with just the closing `)`.
+In this case if you had used brackets for the callback function, you would need an extra line at the end with just the closing `)`.
 Yuck!